arcticOS/arcticOS-old-and-bad/README.md

 ## Features

 - User interface written in Python
-- Display server for interfacing with the display from languages other than Python
+- Servers for interfacing with the hardware/emulator from languages other than Python
-- Python APIs for interfacing with the display, keyboard, and apps
 - Emulator for testing on desktop computers (Using Pygame for the display server)
 - Calculator
 - Notes